bokanyibalazs7/usql/Examples/DataFormats/Microsoft.Analytics.Samples.Formats/readme.md

 - [JSONPath](https://www.newtonsoft.com/json/help/html/SelectToken.htm#SelectTokenJSONPath) expression to select a collection of JSON fragments.
 Each fragment promotes one row to the result set.
 - bool flag indicating whether byte array columns in the projection list to hold the projected JSON fragment compressed.
 Useful for circumventing the 4MB size limit of rowset rows.
 - bool flag indicating whether to silently skip malformed JSON objects.
 - number of documents to parse.
-Useful when one do not want to process the entire input.
+Useful when you do not want to process the entire input.

 ## Using the JSON UDF's